nklbdev/godot-enchanced-tile-map-editor/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](README.md)
 [![ru](https://img.shields.io/badge/lang-ru-green.svg)](README.ru.md)

 Hello everyone Godot users!
-I'm developing an alternative tile editor for the Godot engine v3.5+.
+I'm developing an alternative tile map editor for the Godot engine v3.5+.

 It is a very early alpha version.
 I will be glad to your wishes and suggestions for its improvement!